mekaron/articles/agilecontent/agilecontentcreation.md

 Software developers have experienced this for decades.
 So many software projects, even when they are relatively succesful, are delivered too late for the features to be what the user wants in this moment in time.
 In the current speed of change, everything has to be deployed yesterday in order to be up-to-date with current needs.

 In this article I propose to use the principles of agile software development and apply them to (multilingual) content creation.
 My goal is to encourage you to see your content as something that is valuable to others in many stages of the process, and not just when it is done.
-And to show you how this way of working can solve innumerous problems when it comes to translations.
+And that the collaborative process is valuable in itself, maybe even more valuable than the end result.

-## Publish your MVP and get feedback: Minimal Viable Publication
+## Publish your MVP: Minimal Viable Publication

 ### What is an MVP?

-In software development, an MVP stands for minimal viable product and is the name for the first version of a product that has value and could be deployed.
-In authoring the MVP stands for 'minimal valuable publication'.
-The MVP is the version that contains all necessary information to be potentially valuable to peers and/or users AND that can trigger feedback.
-On the basis of their feedback, iterations can be made, which may, for instance, lead to publication to a greater audience or merely a piece that is more effective.
+In software development, an MVP stands for Minimal Viable Product and is the name for the first version of a product that has value and could be deployed to users.
+On the basis of their feedback, iterations can be made, which will improve the quality of your piece.
+But in the meantime, it has brought value before being perfect or complete.

-### What are iterations

-The improvements on the MVP on the basis of the feedback that constitute a new deployable product

-### How does iterative authoring work?
+### How does agile authoring work?

+In authoring the MVP stands for 'Minimal Viable Publication'.
+This MVP is the version that contains all necessary information to be potentially valuable to collaborators and/or readers and can therefore trigger feedback.

+# _Set a goal_
 When you start writing, you start with determining the goal of your publication.
 If you have not set a goal, the purpose of your piece is unclear, and the feedback will not help you to determine whether your goal was reached.

+# _Make an outline_
-Then, make a first version really fast, that outlines your ideas.
+Then, you make a first version really fast, that outlines your ideas.
 Your MVP should potentially reach the goal that you are aiming for with your content.
+Just like in software development, your MVP must be a slice of your eventual product.
+So your whole story must be done, but at this stage, only in a minimal form.
+In order to create the MVP you have to stay true to the principle of 'maximizing the work not done'.
 At the intersection of maximizing the work not done and potentially reaching your goal is where your MVP lies.

-The goal of your MVP can be a number of things: it can be to see whether the topic is of any interest to anyone, to test whether your content is indeed answering to the goal you are trying to achieve and/or to get as much information from your collaborators or users in order to improve on your content.
-When you are working collaboratively with other authors and/or editors, the MVP can be even just an outline of what you are trying to convey.

-Just like in software development, your MVP must be a tiny slice of your entire product.
-So make sure your story is done, and ready to be elaborated on.
+Do the work that is necessary to make your piece valuable, but do not fall into the trap of wanting to make it perfect.

+# _Publish_
-And then: PUBLISH early in order to succeed sooner.
-Either to your collaborators, peers, or the world.
+Once this is done: PUBLISH.
+Fail early in order to succeed sooner.
+Show your content either to your collaborators, peers, or the world.
 Make sure you get the feedback you need.
 Ask people very specific questions about whether it is reaching the goal you have in mind.

+# _Get feedback_
+With this MVP you can test a number of things: this can be to see whether the topic is of any interest to anyone, to see whether your content is indeed answering to the goal you are trying to achieve and/or there is viable information from your collaborators or users in order to improve on your content.
+When you are working collaboratively with other authors and/or editors, the MVP can be even just an outline of what you are trying to convey.

-Make sure your readers, whether they are collaborators, peers and reviewers can give their feedback in a shared tool, preferably with excellent version control and always in the cloud.
+Make sure your readers, whether they are collaborators, peers or reviewers can give their feedback in a shared tool, preferably with excellent version control and always in the cloud.
 If you can get a conversation between your readers going, you know you're onto something good!

-But no, you're not done yet.
+# _Iterate_

+And then, it's only just begun.
 Publishing is not the end, it is the beginning.
-Iterate until you feel your goals have been met and your focus group agrees.
+Don't ever stop iterating on the basis of the feedback, even when your content was published years ago.
+Isn't that the fun thing of online content!
+Building on the previous version of your content with new ideas, while still maintaining the same goal, will keep your content up to date without having to write new content all the time.

 ### What are the advantages